AbdullahHamadax/TOP/notes/intro-node.md

 **Front-end** is what users can see on a web page such as content, images, navigation bars,... **Front-end developers** use HTML, CSS, JavaScript, and frameworks to present those components effectively, providing a great user experience.

 **Back-end** is the component that users cannot see on a web page.
-It resides on the server and it's responsible for handling requests from Clients like storing, searching for data,... **Back-end developers** are responsible for building the machinery to handle these issues.
+It resides on the server and it's responsible for handling requests from Clients like storing, searching for data, ... **Back-end developers** are responsible for building the machinery to handle these issues.
 Ruby, Python, Java are commonly used programming languages for Back-end development.

-**Full-stack developers** basically are individuals who can work with both Front-end and Back-end.
+**Full-stack developers** are individuals who can work with both Front-end and Back-end.

 ### Tools

 Some basic tools commonly used in web programming are:

-- Text editor: Atom, VScode, Sublime, VIM,..
+- Text editor: Atom, VScode, Sublime, VIM, ...
 - Command line interface (CLI)
 - Git
 - Google, Stack Overflow